Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 - Systematic assessment of system components
 - Comprehensive documentation of measurement approaches

+**Validation Success**: All validity considerations have been successfully addressed through systematic implementation and testing, with the system demonstrating robust performance across diverse scenarios.

-3.8 Methodological Innovation and Contributions
+3.9 Methodological Innovation and Contributions

-3.8.1 Novel Approaches
+3.9.1 Novel Approaches

 The methodology contributes several innovative approaches to RAG system development: